Why Replace my Lawn with a Xeriscape Garden?

 How do I do it? :

-- Sod cutter – Once you get your hands on a sod cutter, you will simply cut your sod into strips, roll them up, and get rid of them (or you can turn them upside-down and use them for compost).
+- Sod cutter – Once you get your hands on a sod cutter, you will simply cut your sod into strips, roll them up, and get rid of them.
 Shovel or hoe – The same steps apply: Dig it up and move it out!
 Make sure you dig deeply enough to remove the roots – root depth will vary from yard to yard.
 Getting a friend or neighbor to help you out is highly encouraged.

 - Add some compost to your new garden area and get your garden ready for planting.
 You may want to consider Solarizing (see “Solarization” section) the area to make sure to kill any weeds that may remain in the soil.

 What is it? : Vinegar is a safe and natural alternative to herbicides.
-With this method, you can kill your turf by applying vinegar to it.
+With this method, you can kill your lawn by applying vinegar to it.

 - Only good for small areas